Why Babies Refuse Bottles

 Here are some tried-and-true ways to help overcome bottle refusal:

-7. Add comfort through scent—this is where Bottimals makes a difference.
+- Add comfort through scent—this is where Bottimals makes a difference as reported by real families.

 Why Scent Comfort Works

-That’s exactly what Bottimals does.
-Our bottle-lovey holds a removable scent pad that you wear near your skin.
-When placed in the pocket of the soft animal cover, your scent surrounds the bottle, making it more inviting and comforting for your baby.
+Our bottle-lovey® features a removable scent pad that you wear close to your skin.
+When placed in the pocket of the soft animal cover, it brings your scent along with the bottle, helping make feeding moments feel cozy and familiar for your baby.

 Parent Success Stories